-Preaching leads the church, and Christians live their lives as a response to the preached word.
+Preaching leads the church, and Christians live their lives as a response to the preached Word.
 Thus, the way the Bible is handled in the context of preaching is of utmost significance.
-This session will discuss the intersection of biblical theology, postmodernism, and preaching in various ethnic communities.
+In a session entitled “The Hermeneutics of Race and the Crisis of Contemporary Preaching,” Rev. Dr. Eric Watkins, former pastor of Covenant, discussed the intersection of biblical theology, postmodernism, and preaching in various ethnic communities.

-Pastor of Covenant Presbyterian Church in St. Augustine, FL, professor of preaching at Gordon-Conwell Theological Seminary in Jacksonville, FL.
-He is a frequent conference speaker on the subjects of evangelism and church planting, and is the author of The Drama of Preaching: Participating with God in the History of Redemption.
+In addition to pastoring Covenant Presbyterian for many years, Dr. Watkins was professor of preaching at Gordon-Conwell Theological Seminary in Jacksonville, FL.
+He is a frequent conference speaker on the subjects of evangelism and church planting and is the author of The Drama of Preaching: Participating with God in the History of Redemption.
 He and his wife, Heather, have four adopted children.

 To view: “The Hermeneutics of Race And the Crisis of Contemporary Preaching” click HERE